 Students should spend at least half of their required hours serving face to face with the people that the agency serves.
 Of course, we would encourage our students to participate in any and all service opportunities that they can, but only those as described above will count towards completion of their annual requirement.

 Whenever possible, we will provide service opportunities throughout the school year.
 All opportunities will be posted on our school website, announced after weekly Mass, and communicated through the Houses.
 Ultimately, it is the responsibility of each student to schedule their service projects.
 Please be sure and have your project approved by the Campus Minister before you begin!

 Once the student has completed his or her service requirement for the year, the student will write a Reflection Paper that will serve as a TEST GRADE for Theology.
 See above for important grade level deadlines.
-Late papers will receive a "0".
+Late papers will have points deducted.
 Grade level guidelines for the paper can be found on the actual instruction sheet.
 Students will not be allowed to graduate or to advance to the next grade level without fulfilling this requirement!

 In addition, all Junior and Senior students are required to make a short oral presentation on the topic of their service project.
 This will take place in the student's Theology class during the second semester.